Homestead Exemptions2024-10-29T13:27:32-05:00

 To apply for this exemption, individuals must submit an application and proof of age.
 Acceptable proof includes a copy of the front side of your Texas driver’s license or Texas identification card.
 Surviving spouses must provide proof of age of the survivor and proof of death of the deceased spouse.

-Any person who meets the Social Security Administration’s standards for disability may be eligible for a special homestead exemption, even if they are not receiving disability benefits.
+Any person who meets the Social Security Administration’s standards for disability may be eligible for a special homestead exemption.
 This means that a person has a medically determinable physical or mental impairment that prevents them from engaging in any substantial gainful activity and the impairment is expected to last for at least 12 months or result in death.
 A person who receives disability benefits under the Federal Old Age, Survivors and Disability Insurance Program could qualify.

 Similar to the exemption available for people over 65, an exemption for a person with disabilities provides for a tax ceiling for school taxes.
 If you receive this exemption and purchase or move into a different home in Texas, you may also transfer the same percentage of tax paid to a new qualified homestead.
 This is known as a ceiling transfer (Request to Cancel/Port Exemptions).
 It is possible to transfer your tax ceiling for county, city, or junior college taxes if they have adopted a tax ceiling and you move to another home within the same taxing unit.